Moving the Chains

 After decades of looking away as America’s supply chains migrated overseas, policymakers are finally facing the reality that dependence on foreign producers has weakened the nation’s resilience, its security, and its economy.
 When factories leave, not only the jobs but also the suppliers, the customers, the expertise, and the innovation go too.
 When a crisis strikes, vital supplies are unavailable.
 When productivity growth and innovation are needed, they are nowhere to be found.

-This symposium gathers experts in many fields; working in think tanks, universities, and industry; starting from points across the political spectrum; to delineate and describe the levers available to policymakers in pursuit of reshoring supply chains and to offer concrete policy proposals for husing each lever.
+This symposium gathers experts in many fields; working in think tanks, universities, and industry; starting from points across the political spectrum; to delineate and describe the levers available to policymakers in pursuit of reshoring supply chains and to offer concrete policy proposals for using each lever.
 Some proposals emphasize investments that the United States can make to improve its competitiveness—in people, in infrastructure, and in research.
 Others consider how better laws could attract or even force firms toward domestic production.
 Still others advocate reform for institutions themselves, from the federal government to the WTO.

 Download the Full Symposium [PDF – 3.5MB]